To date, 1,062,300 cases of COVID-19, the disease caused by the novel coronavirus, have been reported in North Carolina.

 This is how North Carolina reports COVID-19 deaths

-An ABC11 investigation showed that hospitals could run out of available beds if just 1.5 percent of the state population gets COVID-19.
+An ABC11 investigation showed that hospitals could run out of available beds if just 1.5 percent of the state population gets COVID-19 at the same time.

 RELATED: North Carolina first responders, nursing home workers feeling the effects of PPE shortages, officials say